tomgooch/windy-plugin-soarcalc/docs/SoarCalc.md

-Windy.com is a very good general weather forecast site that makes available data from some of the best models available notably including ECMWF from the European Centre for Medium Range Weather Forecasting, UKV from the Met Office and equivalent high resolution models worldwide.
+Windy.com is a very good general weather forecast site that makes available data from some of the best models available notably including UKV from the UK Met Office and equivalent high resolution models worldwide.

 SoarCalc is a plugin for Windy.com that calculates and displays thermal soaring related parameters as per RASP.